GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/10.591-600/09.Father,-We-Come-to-Thee/docs.md

 ---
+title: |
-title: 599.
-Father, We Come to Thee
+    599. Father, We Come to Thee - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 599.
+Father, We Come to Thee.
+Father, we come to Thee,  No other help have we;  Thou wilt our refuge be,  On Thee we call,  Earth is but dark and drear  Without Thy presence near;  Be Thou our comfort here,  Father of all.
+    keywords:  |
-    keywords: Church Hymnal, Father, We Come to Thee, Father, we come to Thee, Father, we come to Thee
+        Church Hymnal 1941, adventhymnals, advent hymnals, Father, We Come to Thee, Father, we come to Thee.
+Father, we come to Thee,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 599. FATHER, WE COME TO THEE
+####  Church Hymnal 1941,

 ```txt

 1.
 Father, we come to Thee,
 No other help have we;